Why African Women Don’t Often Date African-American Men

 One of my clients, an African American male asked me an interesting question the other day: “WHY IS IT THAT IN THE U.S. ESPECIALLY, YOU DON’T OFTEN FIND AFRICAN WOMEN WHO MARRY OUTSIDE THEIR CULTURE, ESPECIALLY TO BLACK AMERICAN MALES? …”

-There were quite a few comments left, mostly by African females; unscripted, they show real undiluted thoughts that run in our community.
+There were quite a few comments left, most of them by African females; unscripted, they show real undiluted thoughts that run in our community.
 I will summarize them into the following points:

 The ‘devil’ I know